 Any generic grease will work, just wipe a small amount around both pedal threads, then install away.

 Forgetting about your Quick Release Skewers

-The quick release skewers that hold your wheels into the frame of a rim brake bike are easily forgotten about.
+The quick release skewers that hold your wheels into the frame of a rim brake bike are easily forgotten about during bike maintenance work.
 However, if these are not sufficiently tightened, you could be putting yourself in danger!

 Under-tightening your skewers mean that the wheel isn’t secure in the frame.
 It’s most likely that this will result in your wheel not spinning true through the brakes, meaning you’re going to get intermittent brake rub as you ride.
 In the worst case, if the skewer is extremely loose, there’s a risk that a wheel could fall out of the frame, as the skewer could undo itself altogether.

 Check out this video to help you gauge how to get the pressure on your quick releases just right.

 Riding a bike with over-inflated tyres is no fun.
 If you’ve got too much air in the tyre, it will make for an extremely uncomfortable ride as you bounce over the smallest lump and bump in the road or trail.
 And too much pressure will mean your traction is compromised, making cornering or riding in the wet perilous.
 Wherever possible, we recommend using a pump with a gauge, such as our very own pump with gauge!

 The numbers printed on your tyres are not recommended pressures, but maximums, so don’t feel inclined to pump right up to that number.
 The tyre pressure that is appropriate for you depends on a range of factors including your weight, tyre and rim width, the terrain, and the conditions.
 Everyone has a preference, but this is a useful start point: